Giving up meat won’t save the Earth…but it might help

 This article from Harvard provides a pretty balanced view of the advantages and disadvantages of eating meat.
 It states that high consumption of red and processed meats contribute to higher risks of heart disease, diabetes and some cancers.
 The article goes on to say that replacing red and processed meats with nuts, seeds, fish and poultry seems to lower the risk of heart disease and diabetes.

 From a health perspective, what we eat is only part of the problem.
 How much we eat is a huge contributor to high levels of obesity.
-It’s no secret that, as portion sizes, along with our consumption of sugary drinks, fast food, and meat has increased so has the size of our waistlines.
+It’s no secret that our waistlines have grown along with portion sizes and the increase in consumption of sugary drinks, fast food, and meat.

 Most health experts agree that meat and other animal proteins should form a much smaller part of our diets than they do today.
 In the latest version of Canada’s Food Guide, “meat and alternatives” was replaced with “protein foods” acknowledging the role that non-meat proteins play in a healthy diet.